List of Hindi film families: Varma family

-Originating in the Punjab Province of India, six brothers, all sons of Laxmidas and Hakumdai Chawla, changed their last name to Varma after moving to Bombay to enter the movie industry.
-The six brothers produced and distributed Hindi films and their descendants continued this endeavor while making other contributions to the film industry as well.
+Originating in the Punjab Province of British India, six brothers born to Laxmidas and Hakumdai Chawla, changed their last name to Varma after moving to Bombay to enter the movie industry.
+They produced and distributed Hindi films and their descendants, both biological and those married into the family, continued this endeavour while making other contributions to the film industry as well.
+The family is also related to the Bhatt family, through actress and wife of Bhagwan Das Varma, Purnima Das Varma, whose sister, Shirin Ali, was the mother of 6 of the 9 children of Nanabhai Bhatt, including producers Mukesh and Mahesh Bhatt, the father of Pooja Bhatt, Alia Bhatt and Rahul Bhatt.